Mehdi-Hp/vue-container-query-2/README.md

 <!-- <div class="card card--large"><div> -->
 ```

-See there? no `:class` and checking for `$cq.small` or something. size classes will automatically calculate and get attached to element. remember that size classes are based on what you did set in options, if not, default ones as fallback.
+See there? no `:class` and checking for `$cq.small` or anything. size classes will automatically get calculated and attached to element. remember that size classes are based on what you did set in options, if not, default ones as fallback.

+---

 ## 👨‍💻 ToDo